-Early Childhood Education Teachers and AssistantsMary Beth Fifer, Large Childhood Program Director, Fairy blossom Parent/Child, Rainbow Garden, Aftercare and Camps, Ombudsperson Mary Beth has been teaching in one capacity or another for the past 30 years and feels very blessed to have found her calling in life and having been able to stay in the field for so long.
+Early Childhood Education Teachers and AssistantsMary Beth Fifer, Large Childhood Program Director, Fairy blossom Parent/Child, Rainbow Garden, Aftercare and Camps, Ombudsperson Mary Beth has been teaching in one capacity or another for the past 30 years and feels very blessed to have found her calling in life.
 She was born in Queens, NY, and spent most of her life on the South Shore of Long Island.
 Mary Beth graduated from SUNY Stony Brook with a BA in Early Childhood Education and has her Waldorf Early Childhood Teaching Certificate from Sunbridge College.
 She met her husband Walter in high school.
 They have three wonderful children, a daughter-in-law and twin grandsons and a granddaughter.
-Jason, Amy, Colin, Aidan and Sloan live in West Wales, PA.
+Jason, Amy, Colin, Aidan and Sloan live in Pennsylvania.
 Ali graduated from SMWS in 2004 and Zachary in 2010 and live in Boulder.
 Mary Beth loves all sorts of handwork and has a small Waldorf toy business, Beth’s Babies and Things.
 You can find Mary Beth in the kindergarten yard or in the Fairy Blossom room.

 Carma Feigal, White Dove Kindergarten Teacher Carma is originally from Minnesota and she has enjoyed living in Colorado since 1986.
 She has a BA in Vocal Music Performance and Business Administration and has completed her Waldorf Teaching Certificate for Early Childhood at the Rudolf Steiner College.
 In 1997 Carma helped to found the Front Range Waldorf Preschool/Kindergarten in Lakewood, CO and taught there as an assistant teacher.
 She also taught Kindergarten and directed the 5th through 8th grade choirs at Shepherd Valley Waldorf School.
 Carma and her husband, Mark, have two sons Raymond and Luke, who attend SMWS.
 Watching her sons play baseball games, teaching, laughing, and singing are among her favorite things to do.